semgrep/semgrep-docs/docs/release-notes/march-2024.md

 ### Fixed

-- Fixed an issue where reachable findings were labeled **Unreachable** in Semgrep Cloud Platform.
 - Fixed an issue where bulk triage didn't work in Semgrep Cloud Platform for Supply Chain findings.
 - Fixed an issue where Supply Chain rules and findings erroneously display a confidence label.